DOSKO

 Sportvereniging Door Ons Samenspel Komt Overwinning, usually known as SV DOSKO, is a football club from Bergen op Zoom, Netherlands.
-SV DOSKO plays in the 2021–22 Sunday Eerste Klasse.
+They play their home matches at the Sportpark Meilust.
+The club's colours are red and yellow.

 History

 Early years

 SV DOSKO was founded on 1 March 1908.
 The club uniform was a red-yellow shirt and black shorts.
 A year later, DOSKO decided to play in a competition and not without success.
 First under the auspices of the Brabantse Voetbalbond, a regional league, but a couple of years after they start to play in the NVB, the National League.
 In the 1912–13 season, DOSKO is placed in the Derde Klasse.

 Semi-professional years (1955–59)

 In the 1955–56 season, DOSKO started as a semi-professional club, one season after the introduction of professional football in the Netherlands.
 63 other Dutch clubs followed suit.
 The registered clubs were weighed in advance by the Royal Dutch Football Association (KNVB) for viability.
 The criteria for obtaining a professional license were having an accommodation for at least 7,000 spectators, a ƒ50,000 deposit and an association structure.
 The licensees were then randomly divided into four Eerste Klasse groups.
 The clubs were placed in the Eredivisie, Eerste Divisie or Tweede Divisie on the basis of their classification.
-The first semi-professional game against RKVV Wilhelmina in 's-Hertogenbosch was lost 4-2.
-Jan van de Watering was the first professional football player to score for DOSKO (1-0).
+The first semi-professional game against RKVV Wilhelmina in 's-Hertogenbosch was lost 4–2.
+Jan van de Watering was the first professional football player to score for DOSKO (1–0).

 With the capacity at DOSKO home ground Rozenoord being 18,000, home games only attracted a disappointing average of 3,500 spectators.
 DOSKO, under the guidance of manager Frans Tausch, fared well in their first professional year and reached an 8th-place finish out of 16.

 As a result, the club qualified for the Tweede Divisie for the 1956–57 season.
-There was a change of manager and Rein de Bruyn took over the reigns of the first team.
+There was a change of manager and Rein de Bruyn took over the reins of the first team.
 The season ended in disappointing fashion and a 12th place out of 15 teams.